Harshcs118/YoutubeClone/README.md

-### Due to some technical issue, i am not able to upload video, that why i am adding screenShots of the application
+### Due to some technical issue, i am not able to upload video, that's why i am adding screenShots of the application

 ## HomePage
 ![home](./images/homepage1.png)